 Back pain is most often the result of mechanical injuries and conditions, such as sprains and strains, intervertebral disc degeneration, herniated or ruptured discs, radiculopathy, sciatica, spondylolisthesis, traumatic injury, spinal stenosis, or skeletal irregularities.
-Sometimes, low back pain can also result from infections, tumors, cauda quina syndrome, abdominal aortic aneurysms, kidney stones, inflammatory diseases of the joints, osteoporosis, endometriosis, or fibromyalgia.
+Sometimes, low back pain can also result from infections, tumors, cauda quine syndrome, abdominal aortic aneurysms, kidney stones, inflammatory diseases of the joints, osteoporosis, endometriosis, or fibromyalgia.
 If you are suffering from back pain and have any of these conditions, contact a Philadelphia Back Injury Lawyer at Seltzer & Associates today to review your disability insurance claim.

-As back pain can result from so many different factors, analyzing whether or not your low back pain qualifies you for disability benefits requires a thorough review of your medical records.
-Your treatment provider should perform a through back examination when you are in pain.
-Additionally, neurologic testing and imagining can be used to diagnosis and treat your pain.
+As back pain can result from so many different factors, analyzing whether or not your low back pain qualifies you for disability insurance benefits requires a thorough review of your medical records.
+Your treatment provider should perform a thorough back examination when you are in pain.
+Additionally, neurologic testing and imagining can be used to diagnose and treat your pain.
 Helpful tests include x-ray, computerized tomography (CT), myelograms, discography, magnetic resonance imaging (MRI), electrodiagnostics, bone scans, ultrasound imaging, and blood tests.
 If your doctor has examined your back and/or you have undergone testing and imaging, contact Seltzer & Associates today to review your disability insurance claim with a Philadelphia Back Injury Lawyer.

 How is low back pain treated?

 Your treatment provider may recommend hot or cold packs, activity, strengthening exercises, physical therapy, spinal manipulation, spinal mobilization, traction, acupuncture, nerve block therapies, epidural steroid injections, transcutaneous electrical nerve stimulation (TENS), medications, or surgery.
-While your pain itself may be disabling, the side effects and time necessary for treatment and recovery also contribute to your disability insurance claim.
-Side effects to medication such as drowsiness, constipation, decreased reaction time, impaired judgment, stomach irritation, ulcers, heartburn, diarrhea, fluid retention, and in rare cases kidney dysfunction and cardiovascular disease can all contribute to your disability insurance claim.
+While your pain itself may be disabling, the side effects and time necessary for treatment and recovery are also evaluated and presented in your disability insurance claim.
+Side effects of medication such as drowsiness, constipation, decreased reaction time, impaired judgment, stomach irritation, ulcers, heartburn, diarrhea, fluid retention, and in rare cases kidney dysfunction and cardiovascular disease can all contribute to your disability insurance claim.

-Surgical procedures such as vertebroplasty and kyphoplasty, spinal laminectomy, discectomy or microdiscectomy, foraminotomy, intradiscal electrothermal therapy (IDET), nucleplasty or plasma disc decompression (PDD), radiofrequency denervation, spinal fusion, and artificial disc replacement are often last resort options to relieve your back pain.
-However, when surgery is necessary, recovery can take months and still lead to permanent loss of flexibility or a myriad of other possibly permanent conditions.
-If you must undergo surgery for your low back pain, this will further contribute to your disability insurance claim.
+Surgical procedures such as vertebroplasty and kyphoplasty, spinal laminectomy, discectomy or microdiscectomy, foraminotomy, intradiscal electrothermal therapy (IDET), nucleoplasty or plasma disc decompression (PDD), radiofrequency denervation, spinal fusion, and artificial disc replacement are often last resort options to relieve your back pain.
+However, when surgery is necessary, recovery can often take months and still lead to permanent loss of flexibility or a myriad of other possibly permanent conditions.
+If you must undergo surgery for your low back pain, this will further impact your disability insurance claim.